 General Responsibilities and Commitments:

-Fellows will meet regularly with Grad Center staff and other fellows, will organize monthly events and workshops for graduate and professional students, and will assist with outreach and publicity related to their programming area.
+Programming Fellows meet regularly with Grad Center staff and other fellows, organize regular events and workshops for graduate and professional students, and assist with outreach and publicity related to their programming area.

 In addition to program-specific activities, all fellows share a set of common responsibilities: